Early Detection & Intervention

 Early Intervention Training Courses

-This course is highly recommended for those who have not attended a past Implementation for Early Detection and Intervention of Cerebral Palsy Conference.
+This course is highly recommended prior to attending the CPF Early Cerebral Palsy Health Summit for those who have not attended in the past.
 It is open to all, but targeted to pediatric providers who want to improve outcomes for high risk infants through early cerebral palsy diagnosis and intervention in a multidisciplinary setting including: Pediatricians, Family Practitioners, Neonatologists, Neurologists, OTs, PTs.
-Business Managers, Nurse Practitioners, Researchers and Trainees.
+Business Managers, Nurses, Nurse Practitioners, Researchers and Trainees.

 The Hammersmith Infant Neurological Examination (HINE), has been proposed as one of the early neurological examination tools for the diagnosis of CP.
 It is a simple and scorable method designed for evaluating infants between 2 months and 24 months of age.
 It includes 26 items that assess different aspects of neurological examinations such as cranial nerves, posture, movements, tone, and reflexes.
 The pro forma provides instructions for performing the individual items and diagrams to aid recording.
 The HINE is easily performed and accessible to all clinicians; it can be completed in 5 to 10 minutes.
 A good interobserver reliability has been reported, even in inexperienced staff.